asandova/CS484-Assignment1/ProgrammingAssignment1/README.txt

 			-idle:	is the proability of a user being idle.
 This value is a decimal value
 					Note: will cause an error when used with the -active flag.
 					This is because the active value will be generated from the idle value
-			-bwu:	Is the user bandwidth value
+			-bwu:	Is the user bandwidth measured in mb/s expects a real number
-			-bwl:	Is the link bandwidth value
+			-bwl:	Is the link bandwidth measured in mb/s expects a real number

 NOTE: The result of the calculation is slightly off.
 However, this is due to early termination of the division.
 	this is to prevent the it from calulating values when the quotient of two values that are irrational.